statsmaths/coreNLP/README.md

 # coreNLP
-To download the R library and coorisponding CoreNLP java library, run the following in R:
+To download the R library and corresponding CoreNLP java library, run the following in R:
 ```{r}
 devtools::install_github("statsmaths/coreNLP")